finos/perspective/packages/perspective-viewer/README.md

 ### sort

-Sets this `perspective.table.view`'s `sort` property, an array of column names.
+Sets this `perspective.table.view`'s `sort` property, an array of sort configurations consisting of a column name and its sort order.

 **Examples**